Menu

 This section details some information about the Paediatric Family-Centred (Inpatient and Day Patient) Programme which relates to how we measure the activity; effectiveness; efficiency of, and access to the Programme.

-• In 2022, the Paediatric Programme served 85 children and young people as Inpatients and Day Patients.
-Of these, 43 patients were new to the Programme and 42 had been previously admitted.
+• In 2024, the Paediatric Programme served 92 children and young people as Inpatients and Day Patients (104 episodes of care).
+Of these, 59 patients were new to the Programme and 45 had been previously admitted.

-• The age range of the children and young people served in the Paediatric Programme in 2022 was 1 – 18 years.
+• The age range of the children and young people served in the Paediatric Programme was 1 – 18 years.

-• Of the 32 new patients served and discharged in 2022, the following is a breakdown of the diagnoses involved:
+• Of the 32 new patients served and discharged, the following is a breakdown of the diagnoses involved:

 Rehabilitation Therapies Required as a result of: Number of Children and Young Persons Treated